 To achieve such high results, the children must have worked very hard to study, and even endured some harshness from their parents.
 Showing off their achievements is also one of the ways parents acknowledge their efforts and encourage their children to continue to maintain their form.

-Besides showing their children's achievements, these parents do not forget to share about the "extraordinary" things they have done for their children such as: braving the sun and rain to pick up and drop off their children, staying up late and waking up early to study with their children, choosing good teachers and good books...
+Besides showing off their children's achievements, these parents do not forget to share about the "extraordinary" things they have done for their children such as: braving the sun and rain to pick up and drop off their children, staying up late and waking up early to study with their children, choosing good teachers and good books...
 All of these things are done just to receive compliments and praise from others.

 Children accidentally become victims

-Showing off grades makes children unintentional victims.
+Showing off scores makes children unintentionally become victims.

-Currently, my husband and I have both turned off notifications on our class chat group, waiting for the trend of showing off grades to pass, then turning them back on to update our children’s daily class information.
+Currently, my husband and I have both turned off notifications on our class chat group, waiting for the trend of showing off scores to pass, then turning them back on to update our children’s daily class information.
 I don’t want these frivolous trends to affect my emotions, and unintentionally make my husband and children angry.

 Tran Thu Trang (Parent)